-Where absences are unavoidable due to illness, medical appointments etc. please ensure that you:
+Where absences are unavoidable due to illness, medical appointments etc. please help us by:

-- inform the school on the first day of absence by 9:15am - keep us informed of any appointments which result in your child being absent for whole or part of a day.
+- informing the school on the first day of absence by 9:15am - keeping us informed of any appointments which result in your child being absent for whole or part of a day.